Sexual identity: Unlabeled sexuality

 Unlabeled sexuality is when an individual chooses not to label their sexual identity.
-This identification could stem from one's uncertainty about their sexuality or their unwillingness to conform to a sexuality because they don't necessarily like labels, or they wish to feel free in their attractions instead of feeling forced into same, other, both, or all attractions because of their sexual identity.
+This identification could stem from one's uncertainty about their sexuality or their unwillingness to conform to a sexuality because they do not necessarily like labels, or they wish to feel free in their attractions instead of feeling forced into same, other, both, or all attractions because of their sexual identity.
 Identifying as unlabeled could also be because of one's "unwillingness to accept their sexual minority status."
 Because being unlabeled is the purposeful decision of no sexual identity, it is different from bisexuality or any other sexual identity.
-Those who are unlabeled are more likely to view sexuality as less stable and more fluid and tend to focus more on the “person, not the gender.”
+Those who are unlabeled are more likely to view sexuality as less stable and more fluid and tend to focus more on the "person, not the gender."

 It is reported that some women who identify as unlabeled did so because they are unable or uncertain about the types of relationships they will have in the future.
 As such, this divergence from sexual labels could provide for a person to be able to more fully realize their "true" sexuality because it frees them from the pressure of liking and being attracted to who their sexual identification dictates they should like.
 Pham, Q.T.
 (2022) conducted an empirical qualitative research on the sexual identity management strategies of working women who experience sexual fluidity.
 The results show that female employees first consider or choose (non)identity that matches their new sexual attractions.
 These (non)identity choices include identity change, fluid identity, non-identity, and resisting identity.
 Next, strategies are utilized for managing that (non)identity at work—pass, cover, implicitly out, explicitly out, inform/educate.
 These strategies can be used independently or multiply (mixed/change), in which mixed strategy takes account of communication object and situation, while change strategy relies on time.
+The term pomosexual is also similar to unlabeled in the sense that it defines the rejection of preexisting or mainstream labels.